 Social Worker Courses and Classes Overview

 Social work programs are offered at every academic level, from associate's to doctoral degrees, providing students with skills in social advocacy.
 Associate's programs prepare students for work as entry-level social and human services assistants.
-More advanced degrees prepare students for careers as social workers, specialists, researchers and social work educators.
+Bachelor's programs can lead to work in non-clinical social work positions, while master's programs prepare students to get licensed as clinical social workers.
+Social work doctoral programs prepare students to work as researchers and social work educators.

 Introduction to Social Work Course

 Through readings, speakers and group work, students consider their capacities for a social work career.
 This course examines the development of the field, including the knowledge and value bases of the social welfare system.
 Students become familiar with levels of practice, from individual to organizational, the generalist practice, problem solving and social empowerment.
 Students generally must take this course before being admitted into a social work program.